 BMW Fourways is a unique property located in our Fourways Mall Development node.
-This quality asset forms part of the significant 'other' convenience retail
+This quality asset forms part of the significant 'other' convenience retail presence in the Fourways node.

-Property type: Significant 'other' convenience
+Property type: Significant 'other' convenience retail presence in the Fourways node